Worrying Samsung Galaxy S30 leak is not what we wanted to hear

-Just when we were starting to get properly excited about the Samsung Galaxy S30 comes news that the 2021 Samsung flagship isn't going to be as special as we thought it would be.
+Just when we were starting to get properly excited about the Samsung Galaxy S30, with reports of advanced new components and camera systems on the cards, comes news that the 2021 Samsung flagship might not be as special as we thought it would be.

 Previously, the lion's share of leaks had suggested Samsung was planning something very special indeed with its next flagship Android phone, with only an outlying rumour out of China indicating that is was, in fact, going to be something of an anti-climax.